naomioj/LITA_CLASS_DOCUMENTATION/README.md

 # lita_project
-My first project in data analysis with The incubator Hub
+##My first project in excel
+### It has ben an interesting jouney so far. i was taught how to input data,
+clean and extraction data and creating a final result report using pivot table